 Can You Shake a Negative Credit History?

 The effects of a negative credit history are far-reaching.
 It can keep you from borrowing money for a house or car, from getting a good insurance rate, and even from getting a job.
-With a negative credit history, you might have to pay security deposits on utilities, cell phone companies may not give you a contract (and therefore no discounts on phones), and landlords may turn down your rental applications.
-You can turn your credit history around, but it won't be easy.
+You might have to pay security deposits on utilities, cell phone companies may require higher deposits or full phone purchase, and landlords may turn down your rental applications.
+You can turn your credit history around, but it takes time.

 What Is a Negative Credit History?